BeaconCMS/beacon/CONTRIBUTING.md

 ## Prioritization

-Issues tagged as [roadmap](https://github.com/BeaconCMS/beacon/labels/roadmap) indicate the work that is planned to be worked next on the short term.
+Issues tagged as [roadmap](https://github.com/BeaconCMS/beacon/labels/roadmap) indicate the work that is planned to be done next in the short term.
 Those have more priority over the other issues and will be included in the next releases.

 Engaging on [feature request issues](https://github.com/BeaconCMS/beacon/issues?q=is%3Aissue+is%3Aopen+label%3Afeature-request) also helps us to prioritize the work, so feel free to add comments or discuss on feature requests you'd like to see implemented and those will have more priority over the other issues.